 Draft revised Recommendation ITU-T H.812 (3rd edition)

-Interoperability design guidelines for personal health systems: WAN interface: Common certified device class
+Interoperability design guidelines for personal health systems: Services interface: Common certified capability class

 Summary

 The Continua Design Guidelines (CDG) define a framework of underlying standards and criteria which are required to ensure the interoperability of devices and data used for personal connected health.
 This Recommendation contains a Services-IF overview, common design guidelines for all Services-IF certified capability classes (CCC), and the design guidelines for Consent enabled PHG and Services device CCCs.